Immigration Law

 Deportation from the U.S. is a reality for any foreign national who is found in violation of the law.
 Being deported is a difficult experience.
-It can be especially hard for immigrants who have already been in the U.S. for many years and accumulated properties, savings, or businesses.
-They may even have children born in the U.S.
+It can be especially hard for immigrants who have already been in the U.S. for many years and have accumulated properties, savings, or businesses.

-Immigration law can be very fact-specific and there may be additional factors to consider for financial considerations and deportation.
-For legal assistance, contact a local immigration attorney who can address your individual needs.
+Immigration law can be very fact-specific, and there may be additional factors to consider.
+U.S. immigration laws can change at any time, and individuals planning to stay in the U.S. may have to leave on short notice.
+For the most accurate legal advice, contact a local immigration attorney who can answer your questions.

 Money Earned in the U.S.